Native Plants ~ indigenous to where WE live

 i could go on

 The list of non-native and worse, non-native invasives, is significant and is linked to the decline in insect and bird populations.
 In our neighborhood the list includes the highly invasive Japanese barberry, the European Norway Maple, and the Asian autumn olive.
 These plants dominate the landscape and create wildlife dead zones.
 Just because they might produce berries for the birds doesn’t mean they are ‘beneficial’ to the overall ecosystem.
+In fact, the invasive Japanese barberry (berberis thunbergii) readily reseeds throughout out woodlands, and its dense, thorny structure disrupts migration paths for small mammals.

 Remember ~ birds need insects to survive.
 Native plants = native insects = more songbirds.